 Remember how excited everyone was at midnight on January 1, 2020?
 We all had high hopes and aspirations for a new and improved year.
 But the year has brought with it unexpected and trying challenges.
 As we enter the last quarter of 2020, many of us are getting tired of coping with the uncertainties that have been thrown at us.
 The harsh reality is that many struggling business owners can’t see the light at the end of the tunnel.
 Every day more and more small businesses are closing before their prime.

-While we at BlueLight Marketing understand that your marketing budgets may be limited as your business plans shift, we also realize that we can’t help you with everything.
-So BlueLight Marketing has chosen to assist you by focusing on one of our main strengths: Marketing Strategy.
+While we at BlueLight Marketing understand that your marketing budgets may be limited as your business plans shift, we also understand every business needs some fundamental marketing components in place.
+So BlueLight Marketing has chosen to help businesses by focusing on one of our fundamental strengths: Marketing Strategy.
 Because we want to see you maintain customer relationships and grow your business, we’d like to share with you the most effective marketing tactics that will soon become a permanent addition to your marketing strategy.
 We at BlueLight Marketing use these each day to enhance our own company vision.

 - Be There (do not disappear)